Tihmz/stopwatch/README.md

   <img src="data/stopwatch.png" width=20% height=20%/>
 </p>

-It a simple stopwatch application made with tkinter and turtle it doesn't look pretty but it work fine enough to use
+It's a simple stopwatch application made with tkinter and turtle it doesn't look pretty but it work fine enough to use

 I'm always in need of a stopwatch when I run some tests, and I tought it would be funnier to make one myself